carmichaeljr/BattleShip/README.md

 The program works as expected when run: you play battleship against the computer.
 Be carefull, the computer is quite a good opponent(sometimes).

+This script is meant to be run from the command line, and does not have a GUI.
+All graphics are presented through ASCII art.